 Handover

 The UE Context Release procedure is initiated by the target NG-RAN node.
 By sending the UE CONTEXT RELEASE message the target NG-RAN node informs the source NG-RAN node of Handover success and triggers the release of resources.

+If the UE CONTEXT RELEASE message contains the UE History Information IE, the source NG-RAN node may use it to optimise the MCG LTM configuration.

 Upon reception of the UE CONTEXT RELEASE message, the source NG-RAN node may release radio and control plane related resources associated to the UE context.
 If data forwarding has been performed, the source NG-RAN node should continue forwarding of user plane data as long as packets are received at the source NG-RAN node.